 A TWT requesting STA sets the TWT Protection subfield to 1 to request the TWT responding STA to provide protection of the set of TWT SPs corresponding to the requested TWT flow identifier by:

-allocating RAW(s) that restrict access to the medium during the TWT SP(s) for that (those) TWTs
+Allocating RAW(s) that restrict access to the medium during the TWT SP(s) for that (those) TWTs that are set up within an S1G BSS

+Enabling NAV protection during the TWT SP(s) for that (those) TWTs that are set up within an HE BSS

-.
-A TWT requesting STA sets the TWT Protection subfield to 0 if TWT protection by RAW allocation is not requested for the corresponding TWT(s).
+A TWT requesting STA sets the TWT Protection subfield to 0 if TWT protection is not requested for the corresponding TWT(s).

+A TWT scheduled STA sets the TWT Protection subfield to 0.

-When transmitted by a TWT responding STA that is an AP, the TWT Protection subfield indicates whether the TWT SP(s) identified in the TWT element will be protected.
-A TWT responding STA sets the TWT Protection subfield to 1 to indicate that the TWT SP(s) corresponding to the TWT flow identifier(s) of the TWT element will be protected by
+When transmitted by a TWT responding STA or TWT scheduling STA that is an AP, the TWT Protection subfield indicates whether the TWT SP(s) identified in the TWT element will be protected.
+A TWT responding STA or TWT scheduling STA sets the TWT Protection subfield to 1 to indicate that the TWT SP(s) corresponding to the TWT flow identifier(s) of the TWT element will be protected by:

-allocating RAW(s) that restrict access to the medium during the TWT SP(s) for that (those) TWT(s).
+Allocating RAW(s) that restrict access to the medium during the TWT SP(s) for that (those) TWT(s) when the responding STA or scheduling STA is an S1G STA.

+Enabling NAV protection during the TWT(s) for that (those) TWTs when the responding STA or scheduling STA is not an S1G STA

-A TWT responding STA sets the TWT Protection subfield to 0 to indicate that the TWT SP(s) identified in the TWT element might not be protected from TIM STAs by allocating RAW(s).
+A TWT responding STA or TWT scheduling STA sets the TWT Protection subfield to 0 to indicate that the TWT SP(s) identified in the TWT element might not be protected.

 CID 723, 1325